ALL QUESTIONS ARE AUTHENTIC ONLINE INQUIRES

 A. Yes, call 803-531-1662 for weekly rates or we can scan your film as well.

 Q. The 50,000 image collection we are digitizing is from ••••••••••• •••• There are three facilities plus the family that has the archive.
 From what I understand there are somewhere in the neighborhood of 50,000 images.
 We also need to purchase additional carriers.
 The need for additional holders wold allow one to be loaded while one is captured.

 A. Wow!
 Your project with 50,000 images sounds like what inspired the invention the FilmToaster.
-The inventor is 78 years old and starting in photography at age 9, had approximately one million negatives.
-At a small university where he is Director of Historic Preservation, they are using two FilmToasters to complete the task with Two interns assisting.
+The inventor started in photography at age 9, and had approximately one million negatives.

 Please permit us to offer the following information:

 All file scanning techniques/equipment are time consuming.
 Whether using a flatbed, dedicated film scanner or drum scanner, each strip of film must be manually loaded in a film carrier.
 One of our carriers accepts strips of 6 or 4 slides.
 Another included carrier accepts 35mm rolls of 20, 36, or long bulk (and we have the only one in the world that does this).
 After feeding the leader through a small slit on the end of the carrier and manually moving it after each scan, the remaining portion can be rapidly scanned in a "see-saw" movement which usually takes only about 5 minutes for an entire roll.
 It would take a large format flatbed around 30-50 minutes for the same task even using a batch mode

 Camera scanning of color negative film with the FilmToaster will require additional post production in Photoshop and Lightroom.

 Currently, we are experimenting with various blue filters to speed up the process.
 Bulk scanning with flatbeds which have a built-in software solution to digitize color negative film.